johnnyung91/dota2-memory-match/guides/deployment/README.md

     <img src="images/mm-deployment-2.gif">
 <p>

-you'll want to clone the project's source code into your home directory.
+You'll want to clone the project's source code into your home directory.
 Confirm that your current working directory is `/home/ubuntu` with the `pwd` command.

 ```bash
 pwd